Trail, British Columbia: Education

 Trail’s education statistics differ sharply from that of the province in the percentage of the population aged 45–64 with a trades certificate or diploma: Trail—26 per cent, compared to BC—14 per cent.
 This is directly attributable to Teck Resources and the diversified mining and metals company's presence in the area.
 The percentage of this age group with a university level education is also very different: Trail—12% per cent compared to BC—22 per cent.
 The general picture is a working population heavily geared to the trades and historically very reliant on Teck Resources for employment.

 Economic situation

 Employing approximately 1,800 people, Teck Resources (formerly Cominco) is the region’s largest employer.
 The average age of an employee at Teck Resources' Trail operation is 47.
 It is anticipated that within 15 years Teck Resources' Trail operation will have a completely new and different labour force.
-A younger and perhaps more technical labour force will most likely replace those that are retiring.
-The big picture for the area is one of an aging population which brings about ongoing employment opportunities in the area.
+A younger and technical labour force will most likely replace those that are retiring.
+The picture for the area is one of an aging population which brings about ongoing employment opportunities in the area.